-“Following the submission of the RTI application, the Chief Engineer instructed the executive engineers of each and every district of Assam to provide the information to the general secretary of the organization.
+"Following the submission of the RTI application, the Chief Engineer instructed the executive engineers of each and every district of Assam to provide the information to the general secretary of the organization.
 Even after the instruction, no executive engineer of the district, except the executive engineer of Darrang district, supplied the information sought through the application.
 It was found from the Darrang district executive engineer that an amount of Rs.
 58,67,550 was spent against 140 hoardings without inviting any tender for the publicity of the Swachh Bharat Mission in his district.
 On the other hand, an amount of Rs.
-44,76,934 was spent in the name of organizing awareness programmes and publishing advertisement.
-From this, it is clear that the Swachh Bharat Mission is a scheme which is just confined to advertisement only,” the press communique stated.
+44,76,934 was spent in the name of organizing awareness programs and publishing advertisements.
+From this, it is clear that the Swachh Bharat Mission is a scheme which is just confined to advertisement only," the press communique stated.

-Through the same press communique, the AAUA added that the other executive engineers had abstained from supplying the information due to fear that the scams taking place with regard to the implementation of Swachh Bharat Mission would be exposed.
+Through the same press communique, the AAUA added that the other executive engineers had abstained from supplying the information due to fear that the scams taking place with regard to the implementation of the Swachh Bharat Mission would be exposed.

-The organization further alleged that the North Lakhimpur town had remained dirty even after utilization of crores of funds.
+The organization further alleged that the North Lakhimpur town had remained dirty even after the utilization of crores of funds.
 In connection with misappropriation of a fund amounting to Rs.
-20 crore in the district regarding the construction of Individual Household Latrines, the organization stated, “The self-help groups and the NGOs which are formed for generating self-employment, have constructed the latrines spending their money but they have been deprived of their dues.
+20 crore in the district regarding the construction of Individual Household Latrines, the organization stated, "The self-help groups and the NGOs which are formed for generating self-employment, have constructed the latrines spending their money but they have been deprived of their dues.
 We condemn this attitude of the department concerned.
-The people have not benefitted due to misappropriation of crores of funds being confined only to awareness programmes and advertisements of the Swachh Bharat Mission.”
+The people have not benefitted due to misappropriation of crores of funds being confined only to awareness programs and advertisements of the Swachh Bharat Mission."